carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 _Contributors_ are members of the community who contribute to Carbon in a material way.
 Anyone can be a contributor.
 In addition to participating as a user, they also can contribute by:

 - Supporting new users and answering questions on Slack (IBM internal)
-- Reporting bugs or missing features through GitHub issue creation and participation
+- Reporting bugs or missing features through GitHub issues
-- Fixing bugs, adding features, and improving documentation through GitHub pull request creation and participation
+- Fixing bugs, adding features, and improving documentation through GitHub pull requests

 ### Maintainers